2025 Pre-Conference Workshops

 Best Practices for Data-Informed Program Review and New Program Selection ($175)

-Dr. Seth Houston, UQ Solutions, and Dr. Gary Daynes, Salem College
+Dr. Seth Houston, UQ Solutions

 Many institutions want to implement data-informed program management processes, but many struggle with the best approach to doing so.
 In this session, we will share best practices we have developed through consulting with many colleges and universities, and through our popular “UQ Foundations” course.
 We will share: